 When foreign material contamination goes undetected, there is a potential danger for both the company and the consumer.
 The company will lose consumer trust and brand reputation, or worse—face lawsuits and PR crises.
 Once caught by the inline processes, the contaminated batch of product is put on hold.
 On-hold products are an inconvenience for manufacturing companies that face limited options for rework and often throw the product away.

 That’s where FlexXray comes in.
 Foreign material contamination is not always avoidable, but there is a cost-efficient and quick way to safely rework on-hold products with FlexXray.
 Our team discovers what inline detection machines often miss or aren’t calibrated to find.
-We find and extract all different types of foreign material down to 0.8 mm and smaller.
-Our process begins when you send your bracketed product to one of our facilities in Texas, Connecticut or Illinois.
+We find and extract all different types of foreign material down to 0.2 mm and smaller.
+Our process begins when you send your bracketed product to one of our facilities in Texas, Connecticut, Illinois or South Carolina.
 Within hours, we inspect and identify the foreign contaminants in your on-hold product.
 Once this is completed, your safe product will be ready to go to its next destination, and we’ll send an in-depth inspection report so you can feel confident in your on-hold product decisions.

 Want to start clearing your on-hold product with potential foreign material contamination?
 Contact our team of experts today at info@FlexXray.com.